Leave a Message

 Quick Summary

-· RMV buyers compare homes by exact floor plan, not averages or price per square foot
+• RMV buyers compare homes by exact floor plan, not price per square foot

-· Scarce floor plans create faster momentum and stronger pricing leverage
+• Scarce floor plans create faster momentum and better terms

 Q: Why does floor plan demand matter more than square footage in RMV?

-Q: Can two homes in the same village have very different values?
+Q: Can two homes on the same street have very different values?

 Floor Plan Demand vs. General Market Demand